-Earth a nd Space NC Content: Non-Statutory Guidance Learning Outcomes (end point):
+Earth a and Space NC Content: Non-Statutory Guidance Learning Outcomes (end point):

 R

 Y1

 Y2

 Y3

-Y4
+¥4

-Y5 Describe the movement of the Earth, and other planets, relative to the Sun in the solar system.
+Υ5 Describe the movement of the Earth, and other planets, relative to the Sun in the solar system.
 Describe the movement of the Moon relative to the Earth.
 Describe the Sun, Earth and Moon as approximately spherical bodies.
 Use the idea of the Earth's rotation to explain day and night and the apparent movement of the sun across the sky.
 Pupils should be introduced to a model of the Sun and Earth that enables them to explain day and night.
 Pupils should learn that the Sun is a star at the centre of our solar system and that it has eight planets: Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus and Neptune (Pluto was reclassified as a 'dwarf planet' in 2006).
 They should understand that a moon is a celestial body that orbits a planet (Earth has one moon; Jupiter has four large moons and numerous smaller ones).
 Note: Pupils should be warned that it is not safe to look directly at the Sun, even when wearing dark glasses.
-I can describe a sphere.
+Suggested Scientist: Mae Jemison - First African- American woman to go into space Neil deGrasse Tyson - Astrophysicist Margaret Hamilton - wrote the computer programmes that were on-board the Apollo 11 spacecraft Stephen Hawking - Black holes I can describe a sphere.
 I can name the planets in the solar system.
 I can explain how the planets orbit the Sun.
 I can explain how night and day occur.
 I can make predictions about night and day in different places on Earth.
 I can explain that the Moon orbits the Earth not the Sun.
-Scientist: Mae Jemison - First African-American woman to go into space Neil deGrasse Tyson - Astrophysicist Margaret Hamilton - wrote the computer programmes that were on-board the Apollo 11 spacecraft Stone Henge Stephen Hawking - Black holes

 Y6